 When should I apply?

 As with most things; the sooner the better.
-However, it is essential that overseas students apply by the end of January application date to be able to be considered for the full range of funding available.
+However, overseas students who apply by the end of January will be considered for the full range of funding available.

 What areas of maths will the projects involve?

 Projects are likely to invovle a subst of the following areas: